codeready-toolchain/tarsy-bot/dashboard/DEV_MODES.md

 ## Prerequisites for Auth Mode

-For auth mode to work, you need oauth2-proxy running on `localhost:4180`.
+For auth mode to work, you need [OAuth2-Proxy](https://github.com/oauth2-proxy/oauth2-proxy) running on `localhost:4180`.
 The auth proxy should be configured to forward requests to your backend on `localhost:8000`.

+**📖 For detailed oauth2-proxy setup instructions, see: [docs/oauth2-proxy-setup.md](../docs/oauth2-proxy-setup.md)**

 ## Environment Loading Priority